Arizona Commercial Tenant CAM Audit Rights [2026 Guide]

 HVAC maintenance overcharges.
 Medical office buildings require HVAC systems capable of maintaining strict temperature and humidity controls, which are more expensive to operate and maintain than standard commercial systems.
 When the lease permits only standard commercial HVAC maintenance costs in CAM, billing for medical-grade HVAC upgrades or specialized maintenance contracts as operating expenses is an overcharge.
 CAMAudit's Rule 2 (Excluded Service Charges) flags above-standard service costs.

 Pro-rata share errors in mixed-use MOBs.
 Some Scottsdale medical office buildings mix physician practice spaces with retail, pharmacy, or imaging center components.
-The pro-rata share denominator should reflect the full GLA of the building, but landlords sometimes allocate common area costs based on a smaller denominator that excludes anchor medical users.
+A correct pro-rata share denominator should reflect the full GLA of the building, but landlords sometimes allocate common area costs based on a smaller denominator that excludes anchor medical users.
 CAMAudit's Rule 4 (Pro-Rata Share Error) checks this calculation.

 Worked Example: Phoenix Retail Tenant